-- 1. AFSCME may request that bargaining unit members be released from their normal duties for the purpose of participating in approved Union activities. - 2.
+- a.
+AFSCME may request that bargaining unit members be released from their normal duties for the purpose of participating in approved Union activities.
+Bargaining unit members shall be granted one hour of leave without loss of compensation to attend the monthly local meeting.
+AFSCME agrees to notify Human Resources of the meeting date, time and location ten (10) calendar days in advance, and Human Resources will send management notice of the meeting. - b.
 The total amount of Union leave granted at the University during a fiscal year may not exceed one day for every thirty (30) bargaining unit members as of July 1 of the current fiscal year, provided that a minimum of ten (10) days' Union leave will be granted by the University each fiscal year covered by this MOU.
-[The ten (10) days referred to here are for all three AFSCME bargaining units combined.]
-No employee outside of the bargaining unit will be counted in the leave calculation under this Article. - 3.
-All requests for Union leave shall be submitted to the Director of Human Resources in writing by Council 92 fifteen (15) working days in advance of the day on which the leave is to begin and shall include: - a.
-A general description of the activity and its purpose; - b.
-The date and location of the activity; - c.
-The name(s) of the employee(s) for whom Union leave is being requested.
+[The ten (10) days referred to here are for both AFSCME bargaining units combined.]
+No employee outside of the bargaining unit will be counted in the leave calculation under this Article.

-Where the leave request is for 8 hours or less, the minimum notice required is seven (7) working days.

-4. After verifying the validity of the request with a staff Union representative and the accuracy of the time being requested, the institution Director of Human Resources may approve Union leave if the employee's services can be spared without impairing the services of the department(s) involved and Union leave is available pursuant to Section I.2 of this Article.
-Approval of leave under this section shall not be unreasonably denied.
+- c.
+All requests for Union leave shall be submitted to the Director of Human Resources in writing by Council 3 fifteen (15) working days in advance of the day on which the leave is to begin and shall include: - d.
+A general description of the activity and its purpose; - e.
+The date and location of the activity; - f.
+The name(s) of the employee(s) for whom Union leave is being requested. - Where the leave request is for 8 hours or less, the minimum notice required is seven (7) working days. - g.
+After verifying the validity of the request with a staff Union representative and the accuracy of the time being requested, the institution Director of Human Resources may approve Union leave if the employee's services can be spared without impairing the services of the department(s) involved and Union leave is available pursuant to Section I.2 of this Article.
+Approval of leave under this section shall not be unreasonably denied. - h.
 If the employee organization needs to substitute an employee or employees for those previously granted Union leave, or substitute new dates, such requests will be submitted as soon as possible to the institution Director of Human Resources for approval.
 Such substitutions may be approved if the substitution will not impair the services of the unit.
 Approval of substitutions or dates shall not be unreasonably denied.